 Python: AI’s Language

-While it’s really hard to pin down the popularity of a framework or programming language, I can comfortably say that Python is probably the most used language in machine learning and AI (and as a Pythonista, that’s a hill I’m willing to die on).
+While it’s really hard to pin down the popularity of a framework or programming language, I can comfortably say that Python is probably the top language for AI and machine learning (and as a Pythonista, that’s a hill I’m willing to die on).
 This dynamic high-level language is a data science industry standard due to its large support libraries and its rapid prototyping without sacrificing performance due to its simple syntax.

 Python’s open-source packages, like TensorFlow, Keras, PyTorch, and Scikit-learn allow developers to design complicated algorithms with fewer lines of code than other languages.
 It supports sophisticated applications and is easy to use for non-experts.
 In fact, the syntax is so friendly that I can confidently show my code to a client and know that I can have a pretty good idea of what I’m doing.